Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ![Design](https://github.com/LongVN99/Milestone_Project_1/blob/a496c9ed26880e43e248fb220c388ca592c679a6/Mockups/Mockups.png)

 ## UX
-Highlight the recommended movie to catch the user view and attention.
+Highlight the recommended movie to catch the user's attention.
 To make the website simple for the user to choose the movie he wants easily.
 To give a brief information and rating about the movie provided by FreeTube.

 ## Features